Hablamos Español Insurance Companies We Work With

 Richard Sweet runs Vantage Point Risk, an independent insurance and risk advisory for property owners, real estate investors, business owners, and families.
 He works with investors every week on the coverage decisions that decide how a claim actually turns out, and writes the Learning Center to put those decisions in plain language.

 Reviewed for accuracy by Richard Sweet.
-Last updated June 20, 2026.
+Last updated July 7, 2026.

 This article is general information, not insurance, legal, or tax advice.
-Coverage depends on your policy, endorsements, carrier underwriting, and the state you are in.
-For your building, talk with a licensed advisor.
+Coverage, valuation, lease terms, and lender rules vary by policy, carrier, and state.
+Confirm your situation with a licensed advisor.

 Compare your coverage